jgwmaxwell/liquid-elixir/README.md

 end
 ```

-and than include them in your configuration, as seen above.
+and then include them in your configuration, as shown above.

 Another option is to set up the tag using:
 `Liquid.register_tags(:liquid, "minus_one", MinusOneTag, Liquid.Tag)`,